supertuxkart/stk-website/wiki_untranslated/Projects.md

 {%translate "What about driving on the streets you know in SuperTuxKart?
 This is what a project from 2013 wanted to make possible, with a method using OpenStreetMap data and importing real world data explained [on the project's page](https://wiki.openstreetmap.org/wiki/SuperTuxKart).","Projects page"%}

 {%translate "As it requires the use of the now very old SuperTuxKart 0.7.3 and also a fair amount of manual work for good results, it is not very practical, but it shows how SuperTuxKart is a game uniquely suited for cool experiments.","Projects page"%}

+### {%translate "Neural Drive","Projects page - section title"%}

+{%translate "[Neural Drive](https://huggingface.co/spaces/codelion/neural-drive) is a machine-learning technical demonstration that came out in July 2026, with a model trained on SuperTuxKart gameplay footage hallucinating gameplay and responding to basic inputs.","Projects page"%}

+{%translate "It is funny to look at, and its ability to run in-browser (albeit with abysmal performance) is a novelty for a world model.","Projects page"%}

+{%translate "At the same time, it has no practical utility and this entire approach is a dead-end, which is why it is put here among the fun projects.","Projects page"%}